Garden Building Cost Breakdown: What’s Included and What’s Extra?

 Is installation always included in the price?

-What’s the most common “extra” cost?
+What is the most common extra cost?

-How do I avoid budget creep?
+How can I avoid budget creep?